Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Because you are technically allowed to take your stuff with you on these rides, the use of these lockers is not free, with the price again depending upon the size: $5 for the smaller ones, and $6 for large.
 These rates will get you 90 minutes of locker time, and if you go over that period, you’ll be charged $3 for each additional half hour (up to that $25 daily maximum).
 The three water attractions do have places to stow your belongings on the ride itself, with no guarantee that they will stay dry, should you not wish to spend money on lockers; however, if you are carrying unprotected or sensitive items, like a smartphone or an expensive camera, you should probably opt to use the lockers.

-Even if you’re tempted to use the lockers outside of Volcano Bay, we strongly recommend that you resist the urge and, instead, wait until you’re inside the water park before grabbing one – if you’re spending the day at Volcano, you won’t want to exit and enter the park every time you need to get something from your locker.
+OI tip: Even if you’re tempted to use the lockers outside of Volcano Bay, we strongly recommend that you resist the urge and wait until you’re inside the water park before grabbing one—if you’re spending the day at Volcano, you won’t want to exit and enter the park every time you need to get something from your locker.

 How you plan to pay for your locker determines which exact process you’ll follow.

 Once you’ve put all your items into the locker, just close the door to lock it.
-To reopen it, swipe your TapuTapu again – no need to memorize a security code.
+To reopen it, swipe your wristband again – no need to memorize a security code.
 You can open and close the locker as much as you’d like throughout the day.
-Additionally, multiple TapuTapus can be linked to the same locker – just press the “link” button on the screen and then scan the other person’s wearable.

 One of the perks of both the Premium Seating and cabanas at Volcano Bay is the included lockers, so if you’re on the fence about reserving one of these add-ons for your day at the water park, be sure to factor the price of a daily-rate locker into your calculations.
 Each cabana comes equipped with a family-sized locker, and each set of padded premium lounge chairs has one locker that is shared between the two seats.
-Both are locked and unlocked using one person’s TapuTapu – unlike the park’s prepaid lockers, this means that even if you’re with a group, you will have to have that guest (or, at least, that guest’s TapuTapu) present in order to either lock away or gather your possessions.
+Both are locked and unlocked using the designated wristband issued.

 (You can learn more about Volcano Bay’s cabanas and Premium Seating in our complete guide.)